 You may have noticed there is no reset button on Apple Pencil, and no removable battery.
 So, you can’t just restart your stylus when it’s not working properly … unless you wait for its battery to die.

 Luckily, restarting your stylus probably isn’t necessary.
-Instead, use the fixes below, which will work with both first- and second-generation Apple Pencils.
+Instead, use the fixes below.
+They will work with both first- and second-generation Apple Pencils.

 Plug in for power

 In most cases, Apple Pencil stops working as intended because its battery is low or completely out of juice.
-So, the first thing to do when you run into Apple Pencil issues is ensure your stylus is charged.
+So, the first thing to do when you run into Apple Pencil problems is ensure your stylus is charged.

 You can keep an eye on Pencil battery levels by using the Battery widget in your device’s Notification Center.
-If yours doesn’t appear there, wait for it to charge up a little bit, then look for it again.
+If your stylus doesn’t appear there, wait for it to charge up a little bit, then look for it again.

 Check your Apple Pencil tip